cryptiddddd/lilhaljr/README.md

   - If there is an obvious general channel, it sends a hello.
 - Greets new members to the server.
 - Attempts to engage with Cranebot's commands.
+- `^inquire` command, allowing users to ask questions with vague and asinine responses.

 ---